gabriel-hahn/search-engine/README.md

 # Search Engine
-A search engine API (NodeJS + MongoDB), crawling methods to search websites and a web page like Google to use this API.
-Pure JavaScript + Unit Tests.
+A search engine API, crawling methods to search websites and a web page like Google to use this API.

+- Vanilla JS.
+- NodeJS.
+- MongoDB.
+- Unit Tests.
+- Heroku.

 ## Something in the future?

 - [ ] Move websites crawling methods to back-end.
 - [ ] Improve crawling methods to ignore links with authentication.
-- [ ] Get the more common sites that match with search term.
+- [ ] Get more common sites that matches with search term.

 ## Contributing